grafana/k6-docs/contributors-guide/gatsby-reference.md

 The same pattern used to define orders not only root folders but also pages(md files) inside the category.

 ![](internal-images/Untitled%201.png)

+## Links

+The root of the site begins at `k6.io/docs`.

+So `/cloud` as an anchor will render as `k6.io/docs/cloud`.

+## Redirects

+Everytime you change a page path, you MUST program in a redirect at `gatsby-node.js`.
+Search `createRedirect` and follow the syntax.

+Test redirects in staging.k6.io before deploying.

 ## Headings